fabfi969/TFYA99-CDIO/README.md

     This sets the method that should be used for the integrator.
 Interface uses EMT but simulates an interface between two materials.

         -cores 1/8
     The number of cores the simulation is run on.
 If not 1, make sure that you have acces to the specified number of cores of the program will crash.
+Note that bulk modulus will not work if the program is run on more than 1 core.

         -visualisation on/off
     This sets if the visualisation is turned on or off.